 For our April lecture, ESA engineer Con McCarthy will describe the parts played by Irish companies ─ especially the local ones ─ in designing systems for and providing services to the European Space Agency.
 The date is Mon 6th Apr 2020 at 8 pm, and the venue is UCC.
 Please arrive 10 minutes early, or if you wish to join, then ideally at 7.40 if you can.

-Con worked as an ESA engineer for many years, his jobs there including –
+Con worked as an ESA engineer for more than 30 years, his jobs there including –

 project manager for Mars Express Lander, arrived Mars 2003

 systems engineer for Huygens, landed on Titan January 2005, which is still the most distant landing of any man made object

 Spacelab, the first European crewed space vehicle, 22 missions up to 1998